cri-o/cri-o/README.md

 sudo make install
 ```

-Otherwise, if you do not want to build `cri-o` with seccomp support you can add `BUILDTAGS=""` when running make.
+Otherwise, if you do not want to build `CRI-O` with seccomp support you can add `BUILDTAGS=""` when running make.

 ```bash
 make BUILDTAGS=""